 There is nothing more stressful than traveling during the holidays.
-Having a young child to throw in the mix brings it in a whole new level of stress.
-So how do you avoid meltdowns and ensure that your little one gets the sleep needed?
+Having a young child to throw in the mix brings it to a whole new level of stress.
+So, how do you avoid meltdowns and ensure that your little one gets the sleep needed?
 Here are some tips for you.

 I wish you and your family a safe and happy holiday season!

-If you would like to get more information on how to improve the quality and/or the quantity of your child’s sleep (and yours at the same time), do not hesitate to schedule a 15-minute preliminary consultation.
-It is a totally FREE & NON-BINDING offer!
+If you would like to get more information on how to improve the quality and the quantity of your child’s sleep, schedule your first free consultation now!
+It is a free and non-binding offer.